-Distinguishing Between Channeling through a Fracture versus Viscous Fingering
+Distinguishing Between Channeling Through a Fracture vs. Viscous Fingering.
 An important dilemma exists.
-If excessive fracture extension causes severe channeling, injected polymer viscosities and/or rates should be reduced.
-In contrast, if channeling through fractures is not a problem but viscous fingering compromises sweep efficiency, injected polymer viscosities should be increased.
+If excessive fracture extension causes severe channeling, injected-polymer viscosities and/or rates should be reduced.
+In contrast, if channeling through fractures is not a problem but viscous fingering compromises sweep efficiency, injected-polymer viscosities should be increased.
 When early polymer breakthrough occurs, how can we distinguish whether fractures or viscous fingers are primarily responsible?
-Kurina (2014) examined this issue and found that fluid transit time through fractures is typically at least an order of magnitude faster than transit through a viscous finger.
+Kurina (2014) examined this issue and found that fluid-transit time through fractures is typically at least one order of magnitude faster than transit through a viscous finger.
 To appreciate this fact, consider a 1-mm-wide, 30-ft-high vertical fracture that leads between an injector and a producer that are 500 ft apart.
-With a 50-cp tracer and 500-psi pressure drop, the tracer should transit the fracture in about 1 hour (see spreadsheet at http://baervan.nmt.edu/groups/res-sweep/gel-treatments/).
+With a 50-cp tracer and 500-psi pressure drop, the tracer should transit the fracture in approximately 1 hour [see spreadsheet at http://baervan.nmt.edu/groups/res-sweep (Seright 2008)].
 The volume of this fracture is only 8.8 bbl.
-In contrast, consider a "viscous finger" that is effectively a pipe-shaped sand body that is 1 foot in diameter and 500 ft long, with a permeability of 10 darcys and a porosity of 0.3 and an Sor of 0.3.
-This "viscous finger" has an aqueous pore volume of 14.7 bbl.
-But with the same imposed pressure drop of 500 psi, the 50-cp tracer transit time would be 83 days.
-Put another way, flow through fractures happens much faster than flow through porous sand (as in the viscous finger).
-If a fracture extends part way from an injector towards a producer, a tracer will transit rapidly through the fracture and transit through the porous sand or rock in proportion to its length.
-So in the example above, if a fracture extended 250 ft, followed by a 250-ft-long "viscous finger", the tracer transit time would still be 41.5 days (i.e., substantially longer than if the fracture extended the entire distance from the injector to the producer).
+In contrast, consider a "viscous finger" that is effectively a pipe-shaped sand body that is 1 ft in diameter and 500 ft long, with a permeability of 10 darcies, a porosity of 0.3, and an Sor of 0.3.
+This "viscous finger" has an aqueous PV of 14.7 bbl.
+With the same imposed pressure drop of 500 psi, the 50-cp tracer-transit time would be 83 days.
+In other words, flow through fractures happens much faster than flow through porous sand (as in the viscous finger).
+If a fracture extends partway from an injector toward a producer, a tracer will transit rapidly through the fracture and transit through the porous sand or rock in proportion to its length.
+Therefore, in the example discussed previously, if a fracture extended 250 ft, followed by a 250-ft-long "viscous finger," the tracer-transit time would still be 41.5 days (i.e., substantially longer than if the fracture extended the entire distance from the injector to the producer).

-If an inter-well tracer study is performed before polymer injection has started, fractures may not be open or may not extend very far.
+If an interwell-tracer study is performed before polymer injection has started, fractures may not be open or may not extend very far.
 The length of a fracture may depend on how long polymer has been injected.
-Consequently, a diagnostic inter-well tracer study may be desirable at one or more intermediate times during a polymer flood.
+Consequently, a diagnostic interwell tracer study may be desirable at one or more intermediate times during a polymer flood.
 During these studies, the tracer formulation must have the same viscosity as the most recently injected polymer solution.
 If a low-viscosity tracer solution is injected, it may finger unreasonably rapidly through high-permeability paths.

-Should Polymer Solutions Be More Viscous than the Base-Case Design?
+Should Polymer Solutions Be More Viscous Than the Base-Case Design?

-To this point, consideration was given primarily to arguments advocating use of polymer solutions that are less viscous than our base-case design.
-Now, consider arguments advocating use of more viscous polymer solutions than the base-case design.
-These arguments stem from a belief that viscous solutions of very high molecular-weight HPAMs will drive the residual oil saturation below the level that can be achieved during a water flood or a conventional polymer flood.
-Views differ on what causes this phenomenon-and whether or not it truly occurs.
+To this point, consideration was given primarily to arguments advocating use of polymer solutions that are less viscous than our basecase design.
+Now, consider arguments advocating use of more-viscous polymer solutions than the base-case design.
+These arguments stem from a belief that viscous solutions of very-high- $M_w$ HPAMs will drive the residual oil saturation to less than the level that can be achieved during a waterflood or a conventional polymer flood.
+Views differ on what causes this phenomenon and whether it truly occurs.